systemdesigndao/ton-design-system/registry/raw-framework/README.md

 ## Features

 - **Simple Component Factory**: Allows the use of JSX without additional dependencies.
-- **Reactivity via Listeners**: You can write state anywhere you want
+- **Reactivity via Signals**: You can write state anywhere you want
 - **Tailwind CSS Integration**: Provides convenient utilities for styling.
 - **Minimalist Approach**: No use of large dependencies or complex configurations.
 - **Easy Testing**: Testing components and functions is straightforward with Vitest and JSDOM.
 This setup allows you to write and run tests for your TypeScript code easily, without complex configurations.
 Vitest provides a simple syntax, while JSDOM simulates a browser environment for validating UI interactions and DOM manipulations.